misirov/Client-Bridge-Security-Checklist/README.md

 ####  How are messages sent from the bridge validated
   - [ ] **Externally verified:** Third party (EOA, MultiSig, intermediary blockchain with their own set of validators).
-  - [ ] **Natively Verified:** By originating chain Validators (light client; if src chain validator say msg are valid, they are considered valid on Destination chain)
+  - [ ] **Natively Verified:** By originating chain Validators (light client; if src chain validator say msg are valid, they are considered valid on Destination chain).
-  - [ ] **Optimistically verified:** (message considered valid until proven otherwise by $1/n$ watchers during the time of the fault proof window).
+  - [ ] **Optimistically verified:** Message considered valid until proven otherwise by $1/n$ watchers during the time of the fault proof window.
-  - [ ] **Trustless by Ethereum** (messages are validated by Ethereum smart contracts or possibly via the protocol itself) i.g., Optimistic Rollups, zkRollups..
+  - [ ] **Cannonical:** Messages are validated by Ethereum smart contracts or possibly via the protocol itself) i.g., Optimistic Rollups, zkRollups..

 ####  Who is managing the validators?
   - [ ] **The bridge project itself:** The team runs and maintains nodes